twse/random-stuff/README.md

 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` replaced with your actual file containing a list.
 5. Commit the new file via `-a -m "message"` replaced with your own message.
 6. Login as `gurumukhi` to push changes.
-7. View the Mozilla credits list to change the last updated date and add entries.
+7. View the Mozilla credits list to change the last updated date and add the entries.

 ## Bulk-add names to Mozilla credits list via GitHub web interface
 Only works when logged in as the last entry in the below owner list.
 You won't receive any emails when your name is added - this will only see the message in the log.